industrial-edge/jenkins-cicd/docs/pipeline.md

 1) Go to "New Item" section in the Home Page.

-2) Click on "Pipeline" and give your pipeline a name.
+2) Click on "Pipeline" and give your pipeline a name (to avoid errors, please, without spaces).

 3) Click "OK".
 Configuration page opens.